S-feLayer/SafeLayer-Chat/README.md

-# SafeLayer-Chat - Universal Privacy Firewall
+# Privacy Firewall - Universal Content Protection

 A production-ready universal privacy firewall for PDFs, code files, and text content that automatically detects and redacts sensitive data using AI-powered analysis.